-- To prevent auto creation of a graph legend, create and customize your graph, then delete the legend object and save the graph template to a new name. - Right-click the legend object for some useful controls such as Reverse Order, Show Legend for Visible Plots Only, and Hide Legend for Fitted Curves. - Select the legend object; then press CTRL while dragging a selection handle to change the layout of the legend (e.g. drag horizontally to create a legend that is all on one line). - Double-click the legend text to go to in-place edit mode.
-Double-click a legend symbol to open the Plot Details dialog box with corresponding plot selected.
+- If you do not want a legend automatically added to your graph each time you create the graph, delete the legend object and save the graph template. - Right-click the legend object for some useful controls such as Reverse Order, Show Legend for Visible Plots Only, and Hide Legend for Fitted Curves. - Select the legend object; then press CTRL while dragging a selection handle to change the layout of the legend (e.g. drag horizontally to create a legend that is all on one line). - Ctrl + double-click on the legend text to enter in-place edit mode (for overwriting legend text). - Double-click the legend text to open the Legend dialog box. - Double-click a legend symbol to open the Plot Details dialog box with corresponding plot selected.